 Office of Student Conduct

 This office ensures the rights and responsibilities of students are upheld as it relates to a safe and welcoming campus learning environment.
 They oversee the student code of conduct and issues/concerns related to academic grievances.
-In particular for academic grievances, they handle grade-related and academic misconduct (e.g., plagiarism) issues.
+In particular, the academic grievances they handle are grade-related issues and academic misconduct (e.g., plagiarism) issues.
 All other graduate student grievances should be reported to Graduate Division.

 2600 Campus Rd., QLCSS 207

 Office of Title IX

 Members of the UH Mānoa community, guests, faculty, staff and students have the right to be free from all forms of sex/gender harassment, discrimination and misconduct (e.g., acts of sexual violence, sexual harassment, domestic violence, dating violence, stalking).
 The university believes in zero tolerance for sex/gender-based misconduct.
 Should you experience or witness sex discrimination, harassment, and/or any related sex/gender-based misconduct, please contact this office.

 2500 Campus Road, Hawaii Hall 112